SupremeSalvatore/SupremeSalvatore/README.md

 - 🔭 I’m currently working on a [Zendesk Marketplace Apps][zendesk]!
 - 🌱 I’m currently learning everything about JAM Stack.
 - 👯 I’m looking to collaborate with other Vue developers
-- 2021 Goals: Finally master front-end full circuit
+- 2022 Goals: Vue3, Typescript, TailwindCSS, Storybook
-- ⚡ Fun fact: I am playing Dota 2
+- ⚡ Fun fact: Proud Owner of [Izletijada](izletijada)

 ### Connect with me: